adonisjs/legacy.adonisjs.com/docs/docs/guides/database/03-orm/05-query-scopes.md

 ---

 # Query Scopes
-Query scopes helps you extract fragments of a SQL query to their own methods.
+Query scopes help you extract fragments of an SQL query to their own methods.
 They are usually helpful in moving complex SQL queries behind

 ## Creating a query scope
-query scopes are defined as static functions on the model itself.
+Query scopes are defined as static functions on the model itself.
 For example:

 ```ts{}{app/Models/Post.ts}
 import { DateTime } from 'luxon'